CRPS-Optimal Binning for Univariate Conformal Regression: Abstract

 \section{Abstract}

 We propose a method for non-parametric conditional distribution estimation based on partitioning covariate-sorted observations into contiguous bins and using the within-bin empirical CDF as the predictive distribution.
 Bin boundaries are chosen to minimise the total leave-one-out Continuous Ranked Probability Score (LOO-CRPS), which admits a closed-form cost function with $O(n^2 \log n)$ precomputation and $O(n^2)$ storage; the globally optimal $K$-partition is recovered by a dynamic programme in $O(n^2 K)$ time.
-Minimisation of Within-sample LOO-CRPS turns out to be inappropriate for selecting $K$ as it results in in-sample optimism.
-So we instead select $K$ by evaluating test CRPS on an alternating held-out split, which yields a U-shaped criterion with a well-defined minimum.
-Having selected $K^*$ and fitted the full-data partition, we form two complementary predictive objects: the Venn prediction band and a conformal prediction set based on CRPS as the nonconformity score, which carries a finite-sample marginal coverage guarantee at any prescribed level $\varepsilon$.
-On real benchmarks against split-conformal competitors (Gaussian split conformal, CQR, and CQR-QRF), the method produces substantially narrower prediction intervals while maintaining near-nominal coverage.
+We select $K$ by $K$-fold cross-validation of test CRPS, which yields a U-shaped criterion with a well-defined minimum.
+Having selected $K^*$ and fitted the full-data partition, we form a conformal prediction set based on CRPS as the nonconformity score, which carries a finite-sample marginal coverage guarantee at any prescribed level $\varepsilon$.
+The conformal prediction is transductive and data-efficient, as all observations are used for both partitioning and p-value calculation, with no need to reserve a hold-out set.
+On real benchmarks against split-conformal competitors (Gaussian split conformal, CQR, CQR-QRF, and conformalized isotonic distributional regression), the full-$n$ method produces narrower prediction intervals while maintaining near-nominal coverage; a matched-sample comparison restricting to the same training half as the competitors is also reported.